raspberrypilearning/touch-free-tap/en/step_3.md

 --- task ---
 Connect the `VCC` pin on the ultrasonic sensor to the 5V rail, and the `GND` pin to the `GND` rail on the breadboard.
 This gives the sensor power to operate.
+(This configuration of wires will allow for resistors in later tasks.)
 ![Raspberry Pi Pico H on breadboard connected to HC-SR04 ultrasonic sensor using red and black jumper wires.](images/touchless_faucet_1.png){:width="300px"}
 --- /task ---